-At Tharp Cabinet Company, we have over 40 years of experience in designing, building, and installing custom cabinetry.
+At Tharp Custom Cabinetry, we have over 40 years of experience in designing, building, and installing custom cabinetry.
 This has allowed us to refine our techniques ensuring that you’ll receive a high quality product that is custom-fit for your home.
 Our 10 step process outlined below explains the Tharp method from beginning to end and summarizes the responsibilities of each party.

 Initial Project Meeting